How Many Sprays Of Perfume (How Much Is Too Much?)

 Do Notes Affect How Much Perfume You Apply?

-We’ve mentioned how the notes of your perfume can also affect the number of sprays you need.
+We’ve mentioned that the notes of your perfume can also affect how many sprays you need.

 Notes refer to a perfume’s overall smell, whether it be a heavy musky scent or a light, fruity one.
 Lighter notes are easier to layer or reapply.